 NEARLY NINE OF THEN OF PLAYERS BELONG TO “ELOHELL” LEAGUES

-According to league distribution statistics there are nearly 90% of players occupy a position in the bronze or silver leagues and exactly those leagues are called League of Legends Elo Hell.
+According to league distribution statistics there are nearly 90% of players occupy a position in the bronze or silver leagues and exactly those leagues are called LoL Elo Hell.
 Therefore saying that absolute majority of players belong to leagues with the luck as the only chance to get out is just not rational!

 IS ELO HELL REAL?
 PSYCHOLOGY COMES INTO THE FIGHT

-People often looking answer for question “How to get out of elohell?” but what if elo doesn’t real?
+People often looking an answer to the question “How to get out of elohell?” but what if elo doesn’t real?
 Let’s consider it from different points of view and bring in psychology aspects.

 PERCEPTION OF RANDOMNESS AND LOL ELO HELL